-IUI 2015, March 29-April 1, 2015, Atlanta, GA, USA

-Copyright © 2015 ACM 978-1-4503-3306-1/15/03 ...\$15.00. http://dx.doi.org/10.1145/2678025.2701395 or the caller, is connected to a crisis counselor via telephone hotlines [12] and web-based chats [5] for crises ranging from suicide and self-harm to sexual assault.
+IUI'15, March 29 - April 01 2015, Atlanta, GA, USA Copyright 2015 ACM 978-1-4503-3306-1/15/03\$15.00 http://dx.doi.org/10.1145/2678025.2701395 decade, where a distressed individual experiencing a crisis, or the caller, is connected to a crisis counselor via telephone hotlines [Gould et al., 2013] and web-based chats [Christensen et al., 2013] for crises ranging from suicide and self-harm to sexual assault.
 Yet there is evidence that for a distressed individual, communication via text can be preferable to voice phone calls.
-According a Pew report, there has been an increase of 45% in text communication since 2009 [24].
-There is also growing evidence that distressed individuals are more comfortable sharing sensitive information using electronic-based media [1].
+According a Pew report, there has been an increase of 45% in text communication since 2009 [Smith, 2012].
+There is also growing evidence that distressed individuals are more comfortable sharing sensitive information using electronic-based media [Alison Bryant et al., 2006].
 Text-based messaging provides opportunities for software to (a) read messages from distressed callers as they arrive, and (b) provide real-time assistance to the counselors who respond to crisis calls.

 In this paper, we investigate the challenges of mental health crisis counselors on a national, 911-like hotline called Crisis Text Line and design analysis and visualization tools to help a counselor manage their cognitive load.
 We perform a contextual inquiry to identify key pain-points.
-We develop a mixed-initiative [17] probabilistic graphical topic model framework and a visualization framework to give real-time visual summaries to counselors of both ongoing and archived conversations.
+We develop a mixed-initiative [Horvitz, 1999] probabilistic graphical topic model framework and a visualization framework to give real-time visual summaries to counselors of both ongoing and archived conversations.
 We evaluate our prototype on seven crisis counselors.
 An additional contribution is the integration of a mixed-initiative latent variable model like LDA with visualizations to analyze large scale call logs of crisis counseling that can potentially inform prevention science psychology.